unrealwork/atsd-use-cases/research/fitness-index/README.md

 Orleans shows that most metropolitan statistical areas within one state follow a similar trend with respect to their public health.
 Using graphing tools shown in the
-[Data](#data) section that portray this pattern in a number of states, and statistical calculation shown in the [Analysis](#analysis) section that highlight the same observation certain hypotheses can also be rejected: the size of the population of a given MSA has no meaningful ability to predict that city's public health, however there are states which can be modeled with known data to predict unknown data.
+[Data](#data) section that portray this pattern in a number of states, and statistical calculation shown in the [Analysis](#analysis) section that highlight the same observation certain hypotheses can also be rejected: the size of the population of a given MSA has no meaningful ability to predict that public health of the city, however there are states which can be modeled with known data to predict unknown data.
 Analysis of the political process and community engagement that may contribute to the existence or absence of such consistences is outside the scope of this experiment but well within the scope of the American College of Sports Medicine, as they go a step further and even provide custom-made action plans for each MSA, based on their performance in range of areas over a given period of time.

-The data observed here is objectively quite large, and effective management and presentation of such data is crucial to drawing meaningful conclusions from it, which is why the ATSD is ideal for comprehensive and comprehensible solutions to a wide range of data science problems, a handful of which were demonstrated here.
+The data observed here is objectively quite large, and effective management and presentation of such data is crucial to drawing meaningful conclusions from it, which is why the ATSD is ideal for comprehensive and comprehensible solutions to a wide range of data science problems.

 > Contact [us](https://axibase.com/feedback/) with any support issues.